Universe Online Test 9th Science Lesson 9 Questions in English

 Second Law – The Law of Equal Areas: The line connecting the planet and the Sun covers equal areas in equal intervals of time

-Question 64 of 6964.
-Question63.
-Which is a large spacecraft which can house astronauts?
-Correct
+63. Which is a large spacecraft which can house astronauts?

 ISS is a large spacecraft which can house astronauts.
 It goes around in low Earth orbit at approximately 400 km distance.
 It is also a science laboratory.
 It’s very first part was placed in orbit in 1998 and its core construction was completed by 2011.
 It is the largest man-made object in space which can also be seen from the Earth through the naked eye.